hagege/child_themes/plugins/shrinking-logo-sticky-header/readme.txt

 * Set Animation duration (seconds) for shrinking header
 * Option to set a breakpoint for navigation (added in Version 1.1)
 * Option to set Off-Canvas (added in Version 1.2)
-* Option for Option for the speed of the Off-Canvas fade-in (added in Version 1.3.1)
+* Option for the speed of the Off-Canvas fade-in (added in Version 1.3.1)

 Dynamic Header & Navigation for Block Themes (Previous name of the plugin: Shrinking Logo Sticky Header) is a lightweight WordPress plugin developed specifically as a navigation solution for most Block Themes.
 It adds a modern sticky header with smooth, animated shrinking effects for both the header and the site logo.